 Damnoen Saduak Floating Market

-We have always been very fascinated with the amazing floating market, which is quite common in different parts of Thailand.
-One can enjoy the experience of shopping while boating.
+The floating market concept, which is quite common in different parts of Thailand, has always fascinated us.
 We definitely wanted to experience this.

-We bought Damnoen Saduak Floating Market Day Tour at 1000 Bhat/Person inclusive of hotel pick up and drop.
-You can buy the tickets online as well if getting a good deal through www.klook.com, www.getyourguide.com, www.expedia.com etc. This trip starts early in the morning around 7:00 AM – 7:30 AM as this place is 109 kms away from Bangkok and takes roughly 2 hours to reach.
+We bought Damnoen Saduak Floating Market Day Tour at 1000 Baht/Person inclusive of hotel pick up and drop from one of the tour shop in Sukhumvit one day prior.
+You can buy the tickets online as well from www.klook.com, www.getyourguide.com, www.expedia.com etc or can check from hotel travel desk.
+This trip starts early in the morning around 6:00 AM – 7:00 AM and finishes around 2 in the afternoon.
+This Floating Market is really far from Bangkok – 109 kms and takes roughly 2 hours to reach.

 After reaching there, we went for boat ride on these narrow canals.
 Even though the water was slightly dirty, we really enjoyed the boat ride.
 It was a totally different experience.
 There were people selling flowers, fruits, fresh traditional Thai soup on the boats etc. On the canal banks were various shops selling spices, souvenirs, decorative items etc.

-We were back to the Hotel by afternoon.
-For the evening we booked the Chao Phraya River Cruise (Chao Phraya Princess Cruise) for roughly 1000-1500 Bhat/Person.
+We were back to the Hotel around afternoon.
+For the evening we booked the Chao Phraya River Cruise (Chao Phraya Princess Cruise) for roughly 1000-1500 Baht/Person.
 There are packages available with and without pick up/drop from the Hotel.
 Packages are available online as well at amazing prices and discounts on www.klook.com, www.hotel2thailand.com, www.expedia.com etc.

 This cruise is the best way to enjoy the night view of Bangkok over the Chao Phyara River with dinner buffet and a live band performance.
 The dinner buffet mainly includes seafood.
 If you are a vegetarian, then it is better to check the cuisine before taking the package.